I have some good news for you.

 - How much will my premiums cost?

-- What companies should I apply at?
+- What companies should I apply with?

 Depression is a common mental health disorder that affects 6.7% of Americans.
 You are certainly not alone in dealing with it.
 You are also NOT alone in the life insurance process.